O-X-L/ansible-webui/CONTRIBUTE.md

 DO NOT copy & commit bundles to/in `src/oxl_ansible_webui/aw/static` - they are only generated/updated on release.

-New components added to `vite.config.ts` have to also be added to `scripts/frontend/build.sh`.

 This is also necessary if a sub-component is used in multiple others.
 You will see a 404 error if the js-files are missing from the script. (*as they are not copied to django's static-dir*)

 ### Translations